janwilmake/agent-pod/README.md

 # Agent POD

-This project aims to solve the problem of capturing all your digital personal data and store it into a single place that you control, then allowing a simple interface for agents to do things with your data.
+This project aims to solve the problem of **capturing all your digital personal data and store it into a single place that you control**, then allowing a simple interface for agents and apps to do things with your data.
 Inspired by [SOLID from Tim Berners-Lee](<https://en.wikipedia.org/wiki/Solid_(web_decentralization_project)>) this project uses the same terminology of a POD, without prioritizing other requirements of the [SOLID protocol](https://solidproject.org/TR/protocol).
 This project shares the same ultimate goal of SOLID: to allow users to have full control of their own data, including access control and storage location.

 ![](store-anything.svg)